 Learn the essential skills to mine, craft and create in Minecraft!

-Session 1: June 15-19
+Session 1: June 20-23 (4 days)

-Session 2: June 22-26
+Session 2: June 26-30 (5 days)

-Deposit required: $330
+Deposit required: $490

-Space is limited to 14 campers.
-Minimum of 3 required.
+Space is limited to 20.

 Corey Kilbane, co-founder and director of the IdeaLabs at Penn Charter, will direct this camp.
 With over a decade of working with students, Corey has also been recognized as leader in the field of technology and education.
 In addition to supporting teachers and students in the IdeaLabs, Corey teaches atoms and reactions, bits and bots, and service through design.
 He got his start teaching by creating science magic shows for local schools while studying biochemistry at Washington University in St. Louis.
 He went on to study organocatalyst methodology as a graduate student at University of Chicago, before returning to education.
 As a teacher, he continues to develop new curriculum with a high-tech hands-on approach.
 Recent projects include: gamifying Kerbal Space Program and Minecraft for the classroom, presenting about Making as Learning at conferences including South by Southwest, developing an innovation curriculum with a Wharton professor, serving as a Smithsonian 3D digitization partner, and a summer teaching associate at the National Museum of American History, where he has implemented an interdisciplinary approach to teaching the history and engineering of circuits.